 All the resources below (except Which) are available on your own laptop or tablet through Solihull Libraries’ wifi.

-To access First Steps enter your library card number with SLP in capital letters and without spaces.
+To access Newsbank select this link.and enter your library card number with SLP in capital letters and without spaces.

 Life in Great Britain is an online study resource for candidates preparing for the Life in the UK Test or British citizenship test.
 The service includes an online version of the latest official study materials licensed from the Home Office, the people who write the handbook, plus hundreds of practice test questions in the same format as the official test.